LucaScheller/VFX-UsdSurvivalGuide/docs/src/core/elements/layer.md

 - They cannot be saved via `layer.Save()`, it will return an error
 - We can convert them to "normal" layers, by assigning a non-anonymous identifier (`layer.identifier="/file/path/myIdentifier.usd"`), this also removes the save permission lock.

 When using standard identifiers, we use the URI not the absolute resolved path.
 The URI is then resolved by our [asset resolver](../plugins/assetresolver.md).
+We often need to compare the URI, when doing so be sure to call `layer_uri, layer_args = layer.SplitIdentifier(layer.identifier)` to strip out the optional args or compare using the resolve URI `layer.realPath`.

 ~~~admonish danger
 The layer identifier includes the optional args.
 This is on purpose, because different args can potentially mean a different file.
 ~~~

-The layer identifier can also store additional args, we should therefore always split them, when accessing the identifier via code.
 If we write our own [file format plugin](https://openusd.org/dev/api/_sdf__page__file_format_plugin.html), we can also pass in these args via attributes, but only non animated.

 ~~~admonish tip title=""